Please read this carefully as it sets out the terms of business between ourselves and contains important information

 - Understanding our customer’s needs and requirements;

-- Analysing and research of our products and services;
+- Analysing and research of products and services provided in the Group;

 - Analysing the premium, and terms and conditions we offer where automated decision making applies;